What do YULEX products have to do with the EU Deforestation Regulation ("EUDR")?

 7. When does EUDR take effect?

-• 30 June 2025 for Operators and Traders who are SMEs
+• 30 June 2025 for Operators and Traders who are SMEs.

-8. what about the legality and social protection requirements in eudr?
+8. What about the legality and social protection requirements in eudr?

 • Rubber production and procurement must adhere to all applicable country legislations (e.g. Vietnam, Thailand etc.).
 Yulex develops PEFC and or FSC natural rubber supply chains, which are annually audited and already meet these EUDR legality requirements.